rich-drechsler/bytedump/src/Makefile.md

 ## GNU Make

-This is a work in progress - still lots to do...
+This is a work in progress.
+Lots left to do, so don't take this too seriously...

 Small shell scripts do the grunt work in makefiles, but familiarity with bash (or any other shell) doesn't mean you'll be able to understand makefiles.
 Make always preprocesses anything it hands to the shell, so you have to know some of the rules it follows to figure out what the shell is really going to do.
+My plan here is to discuss GNU make, but limit what's covered to things I believe will help you follow the makefiles in this repository.
+They're not complicated, so it won't be a long document.

 This is a tiny repository that could easily be built any way you choose - even by hand.
-I picked GNU make for this repository because I'm comfortable using it and fine if it's only available on Linux systems.
-Make is old technology, so most of the people writing code today probably need some help with it.
+I picked GNU make for this repository because I'm comfortable using it and fine if the programs only build on Linux systems.
+Make is old technology, so most people writing code today probably need some help with it.

-An important part of that help involved adding comments to makefiles, and that's where I stumbled into a minor issue that I'll discuss in more detail later in this document.
-It happened because I wanted to put a comment on the same line as a GNU make variable assignment, and that eventually caused problems when the variable was referenced later in the makefile.
-I was, to say the least, surprised when I figured out that adding a comment to a makefile changed GNU make's behavior.
+An important part of that help involved adding comments to makefiles, and that's where I stumbled into an annoying issue that I'll discuss in more detail near the end of this document.
+It happened when I put a comment on the same line as a GNU make variable assignment and that eventually caused problems when the variable was used later in the makefile.
+I was surprised when I eventually noticed that adding what looked like a legitimate comment to a makefile changed GNU make's behavior.

-My intention here isn't to write a GNU make tutorial, but instead it's to give you enough information so you'll have a shot at reading the makefiles and understanding some of the choices made when I wrote them.
-Those makefiles aren't complicated, so this shouldn't be a long document.

 ### The Manual